Television timeout: NHL

+There are exceptions for the above.
+Should a TV timeout window in that specific period be open and there is a delay, a TV timeout may be taken.

 Additionally there are no timeouts, commercial or team, granted during a shootout.

 Due to these restrictions, it is possible that not all of the scheduled breaks are taken, in which case sometimes a network will take a timeout at the conclusion of the game to make up for it before signing off on the broadcast.

 Efforts must be made to identify the situations where a video review might happen in order to not go into a commercial time-out.

-During outdoor games, a hard TV timeout is called at the 10-minute mark of the third period, and play is immediately stopped (as they need to change ends of the ice to ensure fairness).
+During outdoor games, a hard TV timeout is sometimes called at the 10-minute mark of the third period, depending on weather conditions, and play is immediately stopped (as they need to change ends of the ice to ensure fairness).

 During overtime, television timeouts are taken only in the following situations: